Wielangta forest: 2006-2007 Legal Proceedings

+Marshall J granted declarations (2)-(4) and the injunction restraining Forestry Tasmania’s forestry operations in the area.
+However, the decision was reversed by Sundberg J, Finkelstein J, and Dowsett J in Forestry Tasmania v Brown [2007] FCAFC 186.

+At [62]-[63], their honours consider the Revised Explanatory Memorandum of the RFA Act and conclude that:satisfactory performance of the State's obligations can only be measured by the parties, the sanction for inadequate performance by the State (in the Commonwealth's opinion) being termination of the agreement under cl 102 [of the RFA].Consequently, their honours conclude that the EPBC is not applicable to areas subject to an RFA – which is intended to represent an agreed framework of ecologically sustainable development.
+Therefore, parties to the RFA have agreed that the duty of protecting the beetle, eagle and parrot under the RFA can be discharged by adhering to the CAR – regardless of whether, as a matter of fact, adherence to the CAR does not adequately protect these species.
+In substance, their honours have contradicted Marshall J’s statement in Brown v Forestry Tasmania (No 4) at [241]: If relevant management prescriptions do not perform that role, the State should ensure that it does, otherwise it is not complying with its obligation to protect the species.Clause 68 of the RAF was amended on 23 February 2007 to:The parties agree that the CAR Reserve System, established in accordance with this Agreement, and the application of management strategies and management prescriptions developed under Tasmania's Forest Management Systems, protect rare and threatened fauna and flora species and Forest Communities.Consequently, their honours were satisfied that adherence to the CAR amounts to protection of the beetle, eagle, and parrot for the purpose of the RAF – thereby allowing Forestry Tasmania to continue logging operations where – as a matter of fact – those operations have a significant impact on protected species under the EPBC.

 Wielangta tram

 The Wielangta tram was a more than 6.5 km long forest railway, which ran on steel and wooden rails along the Sandspit River from the Wielangta forest to the sawmills in the Wielangta settlement and from there to the east coast opposite of Maria Island, where the sawn timber was loded onto ships via a pier on Rheban beach south of Orford.
 Its steam locomotive had been built by Russell Allport & Co in Hobart.

 In its heyday Wielangta had several sawmills, a general store, a bakery, a blacksmith and a school.
 The sawmill settlement was inhabited by about a hundred pioneers.
 They worked there from 1911 to 1924, before the sawmill was closed due to the lack of wood in the area and the workers moved on.
 The settlement was devastated by bushfires in the 1920s and abandoned in 1928.